Musee Orangerie

 Best time at Mon — 18:00

-This day has average visitor density.
-This slot has a higher chance of a comfortable visit: compromise between light and visitor flow.
+This day is usually noticeably busy.
+This slot has a higher chance of a comfortable visit: Museum closes.
+Weather is currently not ideal: overcast ☁️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded